rfbproto/rfbproto/rfbproto.rst

 user's input device will continue to generate relative deltas and thus avoid the "invisible wall" problem.

-QEMU Extended Key Event Psuedo-encoding
+QEMU Extended Key Event Pseudo-encoding
 ---------------------------------------

 A client that supports this encoding is indicating that it is able to provide raw keycodes as an alternative to keysyms.
-If a server wishes to receive raw keycodes it will send an empty pseudo-rectangle with the matching psuedo-encoding.
+If a server wishes to receive raw keycodes it will send an empty pseudo-rectangle with the matching pseudo-encoding.
 After receiving this notification, clients may optionally use the `QEMU Extended Key Event Message`_ to send key events, in preference to the traditional `KeyEvent`_ message.

-QEMU Audio Psuedo-encoding
+QEMU Audio Pseudo-encoding
 --------------------------

 A client that supports this encoding is indicating that it is able